Narendra2311/E-learning/README.md

 ## Getting Started

+An e-learning mobile application developed using **Flutter**.
+This app provides users with a platform to explore and access educational resources efficiently.

+## Key Features
+- User-friendly interface for students and instructors.
+- Browse and enroll in various courses.
+- Track learning progress with a dashboard.
+- Seamless experience across multiple devices.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: